foo123/Abacus/README.md

 ![abacus combinatorial numbers](/abacus.jpg)

-`Abacus` is a versatile library containing methods and associated math utilities for (fast) combinatorial object computation and integer / number theoretic computation.
-It builds on (and extends) a [deprecated previous project for PHP, Simulacra](https://github.com/foo123/Simulacra).
+`Abacus` is a relatively small and versatile library containing methods and math utilities for (fast) combinatorial object computation and algebraic  / number theoretic computation.
+It builds on (and extends) a deprecated previous project `Simulacra`.

-`Abacus` uses (for the most part) self-contained and standalone methods, so they can be easily copy-pasted in other projects, in case only a few methods are needed and not the whole library.
+`Abacus` uses self-contained and standalone methods, so they can be easily copy-pasted in other projects, in case only a few methods are needed and not the whole library.

 [![Abacus Live](/abacus-live.png)](https://foo123.github.io/examples/abacus)